guybedford/es-module-lexer/README.md

 ### Encoding

-Both specifiers and export names support escape sequences, which will be decoded where possible into the `.n` field of exports and imports.

-For this reason, this field should be used instead of raw slices where possible.
+To handle escape sequences in specifier strings, the `.n` field of imported specifiers will be provided where possible.

 For dynamic import expressions, this field will be empty if not a valid JS string.